Powerlearnproject/se-assignment-day-2-git-and-github-Quol04-1/README.md

   Fundamental concepts
 Repositories (Repos) – A storage location where project files and their change history are managed.
 Commits – Snapshots of changes made to the code, allowing developers to track progress and revert if necessary.
-Branches – Separate versions of the codebase that enable multiple developers to work on different features without affecting the main project.
+Branches – Separate codebase versions that enable multiple developers to work on different features without affecting the main project.
 Merging – Integrating changes from one branch into another, typically merging feature branches into the main branch.
 Pull Requests – A request to merge changes from one branch into another, usually reviewed before approval.
 Conflict Resolution – When two changes affect the same part of a file, developers must manually decide which version to keep.